 For a decade, Abu Ghraib has been the American buzzword for prisoner abuse and the systematic torture of inmates.
 Not many people know the name Ali Qaissi, but everyone knows the infamous image of the cruciform “hooded man,” which has become an iconic and indelible representation of prison torture since its initial publication by the New York Times in 2006.
 When we are confronted with these dismal realities, it is tempting to think of prison torture as a consequence of war, a crime committed by a tiny handful of sadistic individuals.
 But the grim truth is that the mistreatment of prisoners isn’t confined to war-torn backdrops — it happens right here in the United States, including Utah, on a daily basis.
-In this blog post, our Utah criminal defense lawyers probe into a disturbing system where rampant abuse and neglect is more commonplace than most realize.
+In this blog post, a Salt Lake City criminal defense lawyer will probe into a disturbing system where rampant abuse and neglect is more commonplace than most realize.

 More Inmates Are Sexually Abused by Prison Staff than by Other Inmates